Aaditya-Nandeshwar/Kubernetes/README.md

 ## Prerequisite

 1) Create two EC2 Linux instances on AWS with a minimum configuration of 2 vCPU and 4GB of RAM and name them as Master and Node.
-2) Create one AWS IAM user with necessary permission, note down ACCESS_KEY, and SECRET_KEY of IAM USER.
+2) Create one AWS IAM user with necessary permission, note down `ACCESS_KEY`, and `SECRET_KEY` of IAM USER.
 This credentials we will use to log in on AWS.

-3) Create one ECR repository with the name Nodejs-test on AWS.
+3) Create one ECR repository with the name `Nodejs-test` on AWS.

 4) Setup a Kubernetes cluster on AWS using the kubeadmin tool.
 Please refer the following link for reference: https://www.edureka.co/blog/install-kubernetes-on-ubuntu